ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 * 3.9.7 (set by /Users/user/.pyenv/version)
 ```

 As you can see from the above I have two Python versions installed, "system" which will be the version which is managed by my OS and the OS package manager, for example HomeBrew on MacOS and one that I previously installed with pyenv, namely 3.9.7.
-In the case I want to use 3.9.7 and in order to ensure I am using this Python version, I can set it as the global default on my system as well as check the version and location of the binary.
+In this project I want to use 3.9.7 and in order to ensure I am using this Python version, I can set it as the global default on my system as well as check the version and location of the binary.
 ```bash
 $ pyenv global 3.9.7